balderdashy/sails-docs/reference/Request.md

 ### Notes
+> + Remember that the client request's **text parameters must be sent first**, before the file parameters.
+> + `req.file()` supports multiple files sent over the same field, but it's important to realize that, as a consequence, the Upstream it returns is actually a stream (buffered event emitter) of potential binary streams (files).
 > + If you prefer to work directly with the Upstream as a stream of streams, you can omit the `.upload()` method and bind "finish" and "error" events (or use `.pipe()`) instead.
 [Under the covers](https://github.com/balderdashy/skipper/blob/master/lib/Upstream.js#L126), all `.upload()` is doing is piping the **Upstream** into the specified receiver instance, then running the specified callback when the Upstream emits either a `finish` or `error` event.